How are students selected for the program?

 No. If students do not have access to an instrument, they may borrow an instrument (except piano) through MAP for the duration of their enrollment in the program.

 For information on tuition, financial aid, and fees, please visit the Tuition & Financial Aid page.

 Is financial aid available?

 Yes, based on a family's income, significant financial aid is available to those who qualify.
 Families should not let cost stand in the way of applying for MAP.
 Following auditions, the Application for Financial Aid will be provided to families who are invited to a callback.
 In order to be considered for financial aid, the applicant must submit an Application for Financial Aid and copies of all required financial documents (tax form 1040 and proof of public assistance, if applicable).
-NOTE: For statistical purposes, all families invited to a callback will be required to submit financial information, regardless of consideration for financial aid.

 When are classes held?

 MAP takes place every Saturday of the academic year (September through May), 8:30 a.m. and 5:00 p.m., except on some major holidays/school breaks.

 Once a student enrolls in MAP, is there a limit to how long he or she can participate in the program?

 Yes.
 Once admitted to the program, students may participate in MAP for up to four years or through their senior year of high school, whichever comes first.
 However, re-admission each year is not automatic.
 A student's eligibility to continue in the program the following year is determined by the student's annual jury examination (similar to an audition), the commitment the student has demonstrated to his or her studies at MAP, overall progress in the program, and the faculty and administration's recommendations.